enyeInc/Engineering-Conventions/README.md

 │       │   ...
 ```

-#### constants.js
+#### Constants File
-> Define all strings and numbers used in a component within the `constants.js` file.
-This includes classnames, and url links.
-Add a component to describe what the constant value is for
+Define all strings and numbers used in a component within the `constants.js` file.
+Add a comment that describes the constant.

 ```
 /**
  * Defines the url for the database.
  *
  * @constant
  */
-export const DATA_BASE_URL = 'localhost:3000';
+export const TEST_URL = 'localhost:3000';
 ```

+* The only exception is `classNames`.
+These strings should be defined in the component directly.

-#### index.js
+#### Index File
-> Each component should have an `index.js` that looks like the following:
+Each component should have an `index.js` that looks like the following:
 ```
 import actions from './actions';
 import components from './components';